luiscgalo/rpi-video-recorder/README.md

 			make
 	3. Done and you can try to run the application! :)

-NOTE1: This is a work in progress and there are some known issues with it (choppy movements from the deinterlacer and sporadic crashes)
+NOTE1: This is a work in progress and there are some known issues with this application (choppy movements from the deinterlacer and sporadic crashes)
        Feel free to use it and to suggest improvements.

 NOTE2: Due to the amount of data to be processed on the Raspberry Pi (FullHD video in realtime!) there is the need of overclocking it.